powsybl/powsybl.github.io/pages/documentation/developer/artifacts.md

 This module enables to generate svg images of voltage levels and substations.

 **single-line-diagram-cgmes-dl-iidm-extensions**
-This module gathers the network core model extensions of CIM-CGMES networks.
+This module gathers the network core model extensions for CIM-CGMES networks.

 **single-line-diagram-cgmes-dl-conversion**
 This module is used to convert the CIM-CGMES DL profile to the network core model extensions.